-- 712.11.
+- 712.14c If a meld card is being melded with its counterpart, those cards enter the battlefield as a single permanent with their back faces up. - 712.15.
 If an effect allows a player to cast a double-faced card as a face-down creature spell, or if a double-faced card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
-That card remains hidden, using a face-down substitute card (see rule 714) and/or opaque sleeves.
-See rule 708, "Face-Down Spells and Permanents." - 712.11a While face down, a transforming double-faced permanent can't transform or convert.
-If it's turned face up, it will have its front face up. - 712.12.
-Double-faced permanents can't be turned face down.
-If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 712.13.
+That card remains hidden, using a face-down substitute card (see rule 713) and/or opaque sleeves.
+See rule 708, "Face-Down Spells and Permanents." - 712.15a While face down, a transforming double-faced permanent can't transform or convert.
+If it's turned face up, it will have its front face up. - 712.16.
+Melded permanents and other double-faced permanents can't be turned face down.
+If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 712.17.
 A double-faced card that is exiled face down remains hidden, using a face-down substitute card and/or opaque sleeves.
-See rule 714, "Substitute Cards." - 712.14.
+See rule 713, "Substitute Cards." - 712.18.
 When a transforming double-faced permanent transforms or converts, it doesn't become a new object.
-Any effects that applied to that permanent will continue to apply to it. - Example: An effect gives Village Ironsmith (the front face of a transforming double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
-Ironfang will continue to get +2/+2 until end of turn. - 712.15.
-If an effect instructs a player to choose a card name, the player may name either face of a double-faced card but not both. - 712.16.
-If a transforming double-faced card would have an "As [this permanent] transforms . . ." ability after it transforms or converts, that ability is applied while that permanent is transforming or converting, not afterward.
+Any effects that applied to that permanent will continue to apply to it.

+Example: An effect gives Village Ironsmith (the front face of a transforming double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
+Ironfang will continue to get +2/+2 until end of turn.

+- 712.19.
+If an effect instructs a player to choose a card name, the player may choose the name of either face of a transforming or modal double-faced card but not both.
+Similarly, they may choose either the name of a front face of a meld card or the combined back face of a meld pair. - 712.20.
+If a transforming double-faced card would have an "As [this permanent] transforms . . ." ability after it transforms or converts, that ability is applied while that permanent is transforming or converting, not afterward. - 712.21.
+If a melded permanent leaves the battlefield, one permanent leaves the battlefield and two cards are put into the appropriate zone.